Customer Plan Usage Control Guidelines for Add-on Partners

 - Metadata that you retrieve via the Platform API for Partners

 message when failing a provisioning request.
-However, you will not be able to use most of the Platform API for Partners during a synchronous provisioning response.
-This is because the resource has not been fully committed to persistence until we receive a response from you.
+However, you cannot use most of the Platform API for Partners during a synchronous provisioning response.
+This is because the resource has not been fully committed to persistence until Heroku receives a response from you.
 You have more options available to you under asynchronous provisioning.